Do you live with a medical condition? Well, maybe a service animal could be a life-changing companion for you.

 Only service dogs or other animals too?

 The breeds that are most commonly used as service dogs are Labrador Retrievers, Golden Retrievers and German Shepherds.
-However, the best service dogs must share the following key characteristics: a desire to work, a calm behavior, intelligence and obedience, and a friendly, loving disposition to their handler.
+However, the best service dogs must share the following key characteristics: a desire to work, a calm behaviour, intelligence and obedience, and a friendly, loving disposition to their handler.

 It is extremely important to remember that service animals are not pets, but they are animals doing a job!